perturbing/hydra-tutorial/hydra-tutorial.md

 	![postman-setup-view.png](./pictures/postman-setup-view.png)

 	Now that we are connected, we can use this API to communicate with each Hydra head.
-For a details API reference, see the [documentation](https://hydra.family/head-protocol/api-reference).
+For a detailed API reference, see the [documentation](https://hydra.family/head-protocol/api-reference).

-	To open a head, one of the two parties first has to initialize the state channel onchain.
+	To open a head, one of the two parties first has to initialize the state channel.
 This can be done via the following API call

 	```json
 	{